MarekMatyas/Infrastructure-as-Code-IaC-/README.md

 - `sudo ansible-playbook nginx-playbook.yml` to run the file

 - `sudo ansible web -a "systemctl status nginx"` to check the status of nginx

-Check functionality insert the IP address of web VM.

 ---